TwoBitMachines/FlareEngineDocs/source/systems/melee.rst

    * - Cancel Others
      - If enabled, this melee attack will be able to cancel any active melee attack.
 This will only occur if Attack From Sleep is enabled.

+To enable blocking, add a RigidBody2D component to the melee gameobject and set the Body Type to kinematic.
+Change the layer to World or Player.
+If set to World, the melee block will be able to block walking enemies.
+Set up the block animation in a similar fashion to the attack animation, but you don't need to set it to loop.
+Configure the collider as necessary.
+At runtime, the component will add the Health component to sense enemy attacks.

 .. list-table::
    :widths: 25 100